Why is this required?

 And of course, all governed policies, templates, and lessons from earlier projects are considered.

 Expert judgment combined with historical information is very valuable in assessing costs taking into account cost fluctuations around resources.
 When different methods used to estimate costs return different numbers, you would use expert judgment to analyze and decide which one to consider.

 Analogous estimating – helps you consider previous similar projects, look at their costs and prepare estimates.
-This is a quick tool, less accurate and useful only when you are comparing projects of pretty similar size and type.
+This is a quick tool, less accurate, and useful only when you are comparing projects of pretty similar size and type.

-Bottom-up estimating – is like using Divide and Rule method.
+Bottom-up estimating – is like using the Divide and Rule method.
 Helps you in estimating tasks that are big and complex.
 You can break them down into simpler, smaller pieces and put cost estimates for these pieces.
 Then you roll up the cost numbers and get the final cost for the original task.

 Three-point estimating – This simple PERT tool is a weighted average of worst case, most-likely and best case estimates to have realistic numbers.
-Recall that we used this in Estimate Activity Durations process.
+Recall that we used this in the Estimate Activity Durations process.
 Again, there are two formulae based on which distribution of estimates are assumed.

 If Beta distribution is assumed –